leikareipa/leikareipa.github.io/blog/llm-performance-in-retro-assembly-coding/content.md

 - and GPT-4 Turbo at 60 B,
 - same as Gemini Ultra 1.0,
 - while GPT-3.5 could by now be sub-30 B,
-- and Claude 3 Opus might be in the 200 B range.
+- and Claude 3 Opus may be in the 200 B range.

 These numbers might be off by quite a bit, but speculation is free.